 Meet the Kroo Team: Full Stack Developer

-14 January 2022 | by Alex Cuff
+14 January 2022 | by Kroo Marketing Team

 Here at Kroo we’re passionate about our people, they are, after all, what we’re made of.
 We’re inspired by our team’s commitment to growth, for embracing change and building a bank that’s an agent for good.